 How do I register for DYF programs?

 DYF utilizes a completely secure online registration and form collection system.
 With the click of a button you will be able to register for programs, fill out forms, submit payments and access helpful information.
 Your information will be saved year over year so that you’ll only need to update and confirm basic information each year!
 To register for our programs visit our DYF program webpage.
-Please contact the DYF if you wish to register using a paper system.

 Can I register for a program without sending in a deposit?
 And, If I am requesting a scholarship do I need to put down a deposit?

 All families, including those seeking a full scholarship must submit a deposit fee.
 DYF works with families and will accept payments on the deposit as long as the full deposit has been submitted 30 days prior to the beginning of the program.